seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 ps.alien.body.setSize(44, 44, 10, 10);
 ```

-We've dropped Duane's width and height by 50 (104 to 54, 125 to 75) and we've set offsets of 25 and 25, so that the smaller body size will be put in the middle, using half off the shrink amount as the offset.
+We've dropped Duane's width and height by 50 (104 to 54, 125 to 75) and we've set offsets of 25 and 25, so that the smaller body size will be put in the middle of the bigger box Duane occupies.
+Note how our offsets are half of the amount we've shrunk the body by.

 We've done the same to the alien, but by 20, with offsets of 10.